 Section 203(a)(6) of the No FEAR Act requires each agency to include in its annual report a detailed description of the policy that it implements relating to disciplinary actions imposed against a Federal employee found to have discriminated against any individual in violation of any law cited under Section 201(a)(1) or (2) or to have committed another prohibited personnel practice that was revealed in the investigation of a complaint alleging a violation of any of the laws cited under Section 201(a)(1) or (2).
-Furthermore, the act requires that the agency report the number of employees disciplined in accordance with such policy and the specific nature of the disciplinary action.
+Furthermore, the act requires the agency to report the number of employees disciplined in accordance with such policy and the specific nature of the disciplinary action.

-As indicated in the agency's previous No FEAR Act reports, the NRC's policy is to take appropriate disciplinary action against any employee found to have discriminated against an individual or engaged in other prohibited personnel actions, including retaliation for lawful whistleblowing activities or for exercising an appeal, complaint, or grievance right.
-During FY 2015, 33 claims of harassment were filed under the policy.
-Of these, there were four findings of harassment.
-In two of the cases, the employee received a written counseling.
-In the other two cases, the agency has proposed suspensions, among other things, and is considering the employees' replies before issuing the decision.
-Three cases were also closed in FY 2015 that were filed in FY 2014.
-Of these, there was one finding of harassment and the employee received an oral counseling.
+As indicated in the agency's previous No FEAR Act reports, the NRC's policy is to take appropriate disciplinary action against any employee found to have discriminated against an individual or to have engaged in other prohibited personnel actions, including retaliation for lawful whistleblowing activities or for exercising an appeal, complaint, or grievance right.
+During FY 2016, 33 claims of harassment were filed under the Policy and Procedure for Preventing and Eliminating Harassing Conduct in the Workplace.
+Of these, there was one finding of harassment for which the employee was issued an official reprimand.
+Two of the cases filed in 2015 were closed in FY 2016.
+Both of the FY 2015 allegations had no findings of harassment.

-There was one case filed in Federal District Court in conjunction with the WPA, and the agency is awaiting a ruling from the court on filings by both parties.
+In FY 2016, there was one case in Federal District Court in conjunction with the WPA.
+In February of 2017, the case was remanded back to the Merit Systems Protection Board, and the agency is awaiting a decision from the board.